High-intensity workouts and weightlifting are not just for men

 The production of testosterone is markedly lower in women, around 10% less than men.
 This hormone is responsible for the increase of muscle and bone mass, therefore the chances of the woman’s body being altered towards a masculine appearance are much reduced.
 On the other hand, women have higher levels of estrogen, which increases body fat, causing physiological differences between men and women, meaning, for instance, greater difficulty to lose body fat.
 Even so, this is still not a strong reason to label certain exercises either for women or for men.

 Weightlifting can become dangerous for anyone who doesn’t perform it properly and can cause injury if the posture or grip is not correct.
 You must know how to choose the weight that suits you, that allows you to work without causing you any harm.
 You should know that to increase the target weight you must do it progressively, with training, patience and time.

-One thing to keep in mind is that because women have less blood than men, around 2 litres of difference, their heart rate during training is higher, but according to the latest research conducted by Dr. Nicholas Ratamess for The Journal of Strength and Conditioning Research, women actually recover more quickly than men during strength training.
+One thing to keep in mind is that because women have less blood than men, around 2 liters of difference, their heart rate during training is higher, but according to the latest research conducted by Dr. Nicholas Ratamess for The Journal of Strength and Conditioning Research, women actually recover more quickly than men during strength training.

 In the end, we can say that a training should not be determined by your sex but by the objectives you want to achieve and by your morphology.
-Therefore, do not get carried away by these types of urban legend that only provoke lack of self-confidence.
+Therefore, do not get carried away by these types of urban legend that only provoke a lack of self-confidence.
 Workout following the recommendations of your personal trainer to avoid injuries.
-Among our brand values is our commitment to all athletes and fitness enthusiasts, be they men or women.
+Among our brand values is our commitment to all athletes and fitness enthusiasts, be they, men or women.
 Let’s all start thinking this way!